These Dr. Pepper ribs are a mouthwatering and fun twist on your traditional baby backs.

 After various trials and tribulations, I finally came up with what I believe to be the tastiest Dr. Pepper baby back ribs recipe around.

-In this article, I’ll share with you my recipe, as well as a few tips and tricks to get that fall-off-the-bone goodness.
+In this article, I’ll share with you my recipe and a few tips and tricks to get that fall-off-the-bone goodness.

 - Prep Time: 10 minutes